jistr/2021-10-hackfest-directord/README.md

 This will start a containerized bash session with Vagrant available.

+It may be a good idea to `dnf -y install tmux` and run `tmux` within the toolbox bash session, to get easily multiple shells within the container.

 After closing the session, the toolbox container remains running.
 To start another bash session within the existing container, run: